“One small step for man, one giant leap for mankind,” said Neil Armstrong when he became the first person to set foot on the moon on July 20th 1969.

 2. Like the vision, the mission that flows from the vision also encompasses a singular goal.

 3. The mission goal is doable yet highly ambitious and concrete.
 But unlike the vision, it's also time-bound.

-4. The mission can be further broken down into a series of sub-missions that serve as stepping-stones on the path to completing the over-arching mission.
+4. The mission can be further broken down into a series of sub-missions that serve as stepping-stones on the path to completing the main mission.

-5. The vision and mission must also serve to engage both staff and the group who will finance the operation – which, in the case of a public sector enterprise, means the taxpayer – or investors and customers in the case of private sector enterprises.
+5. The vision and mission must serve to engage both staff and the group who will finance the operation, i.e. the taxpayer, or investors and customers in the case of private sector enterprises.

-But to be fair, most CEOs will almost certainly be working with far more commonplace stakes than epoch-making initiatives like putting a man on the moon.
-However, it’s also fair to say that neither will most CEOs need to raise the equivalent of trillions of inflation-adjusted dollars over the space of a few short years!
+But to be fair, most CEOs are working with far more down-to-earth stakes than epoch-making initiatives like putting a man on the moon.
+However, it’s also fair to say that neither will most CEOs need to raise the equivalent of trillions of inflation-adjusted dollars over the space of a few short years.